 Our Amended and Restated Bylaws provide that our Board of Directors is divided into three classes serving three-year staggered terms.
 Our Board of Directors approved changes to our bylaws, effective as of September 25, 2021, which phase out of the classification of our Board of Directors over a three-year period.
 Until the 2024 annual meeting of stockholders, our Board will be divided into three classes, as nearly equal in number as possible (subject to variances resulting from the phasing out of the classification of the Board of Directors), designated as Class I, Class II, and Class III.
 Commencing with our 2022 annual meeting of stockholders, directors of each class the term of which then expires will be elected to hold office for a one-year term, and any additional director elected due to an increase in the number of directors, will not be assigned to a class and will hold office until the election and qualification of such director's successor at the next annual meeting of stockholders.
 From and after the 2024 annual meeting of stockholders, there will be no classification of the members of the Board of Directors, and each director will serve until the election and qualification of such director's successor at the next annual meeting of stockholders or until his or her earlier death, resignation, disqualification, or removal.
-This classification of the Board of Directors may delay or prevent a change in control of our company or our management.

-Members of the Board of Directors are divided into the following classes:
+Members of the Board of Directors are currently divided into the following classes:

 Name Class I Class II Class III

 Bradley T. Favreau Χ

 Mary E. Gallagher Χ

 Gregory J. Gluchowski, Jr. X

-Luis G. Marconi Х
+Luis G. Marconi X

-Barry M. Monheit Х
+Barry M. Monheit Χ

-Brian D. Murphy Х
+Brian D. Murphy X

 I. Marie Wadecki Х